basecamp/handbook/orgchart.md

 ### Technical Operations

-The technical operations group is led by **Troy Toman** and consists of two teams:
+The technical operations group is led by **Troy Toman** and consists of three focus areas.

-#### Datacenter
+- On-prem operations and monitoring: **Eron Nicholson** with Silvia Uberti and Matthew Vincent

-Our Datacenter team is focused on keeping the applications that we run on our own equipment in Chicago, IL and Ashburn, VA in top shape.
-Basecamp 3 even runs out of both sites simultaneously! **Eron Nicholson** is the team lead and works with John Williams, Farah Schüller, Silvia Uberti, and Matthew Vincent.
+- HEY and database operations: **Matt Kent** with Fernando Álvarez and Nathan Anderson

-#### Cloud
+- Operational preparedness and resilience: **John Williams** with Farah Schüller and Blake Stoddard

-The Cloud team works on newer approaches to running our applications on Amazon Web Services and the Google Cloud Platform.
-They maintain our suite of legacy apps with an eye on the future. **Matthew Kent** is the lead here and works with Fernando Álvarez, Nathan Anderson, and Blake Stoddard.
+While these focus areas help the team coordinate day-to-day and focus their priorities, no one is limited to one area of work.

 ### Working Groups